 In Political Science – 1990: Development of the ontological algorithm and the ontogenesis and phylogeny of ideologies and their functionality.
 2013: Development of the unicist ontology of Social, Economic and Political Democracy.

 In Social Sciences – 1993: Discovery of the collective unconscious and the unicist archetypes of cultures.
 2012: Discovery of the role of stagnant survivor elites in the stagnation of segments or cultures.
 2016: Discovery of the nature of social networks.
+2020: Discovery of the unicist ontology of evolutionary constructivism.
+2020: Discovery of the nature of counter cycle building.

 In Linguistics – 2004: Discovery of the unicist ontological algorithms of natural, ambiguous and figurative languages and the unicist ontology of words.
 2014: Development of semantic objects.
 2015: Discovery of the ontological structure of subliminal communication.
+2020: Discovery of the Unicist Ontology of the Evolution of Languages.

 In Mathematics – 1996: Development of the conceptual basis of interdependent, dependent and independent variables.
 2014: Development of the mathematical foundations of reality indicators.